 Jeffrey Stein, Ph.D., president and CEO of Cidara Therapeutics, discusses what needs to be done now by drug companies and healthcare providers alike to stem the tide of emerging antimicrobial resistance, including collaboration to address market barriers.

 I’ve often described the challenge of developing new medicines as analogous to the difficulty of climbing the highest mountains on Earth.
 If one follows that analogy, then seeking to develop a new treatment for Alzheimer’s disease is like climbing K2, the second highest peak — in winter.
-That feat has not yet been accomplished, and those who aspire to do so describe it as their last frontier.
-Similarly, the brain is one of the last frontiers in medicine and drug development.

 Now is the time to develop a novel financial instrument which will provide risk transfer, transparency, and more certainty.
 A futures market in healthcare is a product whose time has come.